Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 Books:

-Francis Chaboussou's Healthy Crops: A New Agricultural Revolution (free online)
+Francis Chaboussou, Healthy Crops: A New Agricultural Revolution (historical foundation — directionally correct, mechanistically superseded)

 The Albrecht Papers (Volumes I–IV)

-The Nature and Properties of Soils by Brady and Weil
+Brady and Weil, The Nature and Properties of Soils

 Deep Dive Topics (coming in supporting blog series):